evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 It is expected that only researchers with good intentions will use these techniques, which will simplify and reduce the time to identify probes across the Internet.

 This information is provided to identify the source and intent of specific probes, but there is no authentication possible for the inline information.
 Therefore, a malevolent actor could provide false information while conducting the probes, so that the action is attributed to a third party.
 In that case, not only would this third party be wrongly accused, but it might also be exposed to unwanted solicitations (e.g., angry emails or phone calls, if the malevolent actor used someone else's email address or phone number).
 As a consequence, the recipient of this information cannot trust it without confirmation.
 If a recipient cannot confirm the information or does not wish to do so, it should treat the flows as if there were no probe attribution.

+As the Probe Description URI is transmitted in the clear and as the Probe Description File is publicly readable, Personally Identifiable Information (PII) should not be used for email address and phone number; a generic / group email address and phone number should be preferred.

 # IANA Considerations {#iana}